February 9, 2021

 - An AI-based AdWise feature that gives you Recommendations for your forgotten trips.

-- A Built-In IRS Auditor on Your Side that investigates a total of 70 Logical Conflicts to ensure your Mileage log is IRS-proof!
+- A Built-In IRS Auditor on Your Side that checks and corrects a total of 70 Logical Conflicts to ensure your Mileage log is IRS-proof!

 These functions are real lifesavers when Retrospectively Reconstructing your Mileage logs, as the software can complete even hopelessly deficient Mileage logs quickly, meeting Every Expectation.